 The entrance to the restaurant is at the base of the castle, and can be a very busy area for a couple of reasons.
 It’s very shady and cool, acts as a walk way for people to walk through, and is also next to the Bibbidi Bobbidi boutique, which is another very busy entrance.

-It appeared that lunch sessions were taking place in five-minute intervals for bookings, and we were advised to check in ten minutes prior to our lunch booking.
 There were plenty of crowds with people seeking out a cool place to rest, and also people arriving early for their booking.
 There were even people hoping to get a table there and then, but all were turned away due to high demand.

 My only criticism for the waiting area is that there didn’t appear to be any system for people to queue which I was very surprised at.
 An attendant was asking people with certain booking slots to line up against the wall, but the lines were messy with the public milling about.